cape-io/rg-utils/README.md

 ## Notes

 * `appId` is the web application id.
 * `appCode` is the backend data feed application code.
+Should really be `dataFeedCode` or something like that.

 ## Changelog